adobe/butler/contrib/README.md

 All the globals variables must go under the section which is labeled `[globals]` at the top level of the configuration file.

-There are three options that must be configured in the globals section.
+There are four options that must be configured in the globals section.
 These options are:

 1. config-managers
 1. scheduler-interval
 1. exit-on-config-failure
+1. status-file

 ### config-manager
 The `config-manager` option is an array of managers for butler to handle configuration for.
 The manager name can be an arbitrary name, but you have to maintain consistency in the name while configuring the manager sub sections.
 What is more important is how you configure the the Handler and Reloader options of hte manager.